adamtow/geocuts/docs/English.md

 ## Localization
 GeoCuts comes pre-installed for the English language, but the app is fully localized and ready to be translated into different languages.
 If you would like to help translate GeoCuts, submit a pull request based off of the [English.json localization template](https://github.com/adamtow/geocuts/blob/master/localization/English.json) on GitHub.

-GeoCuts is a complicated shortcut application, and there are a lot of strings to translate.
+> Note: GeoCuts is a complicated shortcut application, and there are a lot of strings to translate.

 <span id="license"></span>
 ## License